 The effective date of the Amendment is 60 days after it is published in the Federal Registrar (the “Effective Date”); however, compliance with the Amendment is mandatory only for loan applications received on and after October 1, 2018 (the “Mandatory Compliance Date”).
 Between the Effective Date and the Mandatory Compliance Date, creditors may opt to implement and comply with the Amendment if they wish.

-This client alert was prepared by the attorneys of Kutak Rock listed in the right-hand column of this page.
+This client alert was prepared by the attorneys of Kutak Rock listed below.
 Please address questions, comments or corrections to either of them.